LilyAsFlora/Ririi/README.md

 #### **Chi: neutral**

-_Chi ani chila sumchi?_ Are those your knives?
+_Chi ani chali sumchi?_ Are those your knives?

 #### Chou: expecting "yes"

-*Chou ani chila sumchi?* Those are your knives, right?
+*Chou ani chali sumchi?* Those are your knives, right?

 #### Chao: expecting "no"

-*Chao ani chila sumchi?* Those aren't your knives, are they?
+*Chao ani chali sumchi?* Those aren't your knives, are they?

 ### Negation

 To negative a sentence, add the particle _ja_ (lit. "no") before the verb.

-Ani chila sumchi
+Ani ja le chali sumchi. *Those are not your knives.*

 ### Conjunctions